 Insoles like Superfeet and Curex are great substitutes to custom orthotics, but they are not specifically built for your feet.

 If you are interested in the idea of custom orthotics but do not want to go all-in on that investment, you can try out a pair of insoles to fill in your arches, providing some extra support while only costing around $50.It would be worth giving these a try, because if you get the right kind for your feet then you’ll probably feel 80% of the benefits that you’d get from custom orthotics at a cheaper price.

-- High Arch and Wide, Deep Heel Cup: Helps stabilize and reduce stress on feet, ankles and back; These orthotic shoe insoles work with your body for maximum support
+- High Arch & Wide, Deep Heel Cup: These orthotic insoles help stabilize and relieve stress on feet, ankles and back, and work with your body for maximum foot support

 - Durable Orthotic Shoe Insoles: For reliable support and comfort for up to 12 months or 500 miles

-- Odor Control: These arch support insoles have a coating to help with odors in your shoes
+- Odour Control: These arch support insoles have a coating to help with odours in your shoes

 - Superfeet: Comfortable, durable, foam arch support shoe insoles for women and men